bitagoras/xtype/README.md

 hex:   6D          0B  73  68  65  6C  6C  6F  20  77  6F  72  6C  64
 ```

-In this string example the first 3 bytes represent the header of the object: the size type (m), the size (11 as 8-bit integer) and the array type (s for string).
+In this string example the first 3 bytes represent the header of the object: the size type (M), the size (11 as 8-bit integer) and the array type (s for string).
 The next 11 bytes contain the text.

 * **Integer:**